 **An exception is provided for children attending the UNO Childcare Center.
 Children attending the UNO Childcare Center will follow the policies of the Center.

-Facial coverings are also required in outdoor settings on the UNO campus if safe social distancing and gathering practices are not possible unless subject to an exception.
 This policy shall remain in effect until further guidance is provided from the Office of the Chancellor.

 Reason for Policy

 The Centers for Disease Control and Prevention (CDC) has acknowledged that use of facial coverings can help to slow the spread of COVID-19 in our communities.
 Cloth face coverings may help prevent people who have COVID-19 from spreading the virus to others.
 Wearing a cloth face covering will help protect people around you.
 Face coverings are most likely to reduce the spread of COVID-19 when they are widely used.
 The spread of COVID-19 can be reduced when cloth face coverings are used along with other preventive measures, including social distancing, frequent handwashing, and cleaning and disinfecting frequently touched surfaces.
 A facial covering can reduce the trajectory of expelled respiratory droplets, which pose risk to those around you.
 When you wear a face covering, you demonstrate care about the health and safety of those in our campus community.

 There are no universal design standards for facial coverings.
 However, the covering must extend from the bridge of the nose to below the chin.